 I strongly agree with my hon.
 Friend.
 When one stands on the beautiful Pen y Fan in the mountains of the Brecon Beacons, we look down on south Wales to the Gower, and what a pleasure it is to see it from a distance—or, in fact, from near or far.

 The Welsh tourism industry provides excellent employment prospects in my constituency and is a great boost to the local economy, but it is under some threat at the moment.
-Business rate hikes, should they go ahead as planned, will harm the tourism industry’s small profit margins, and a number of owners have expressed their concerns to me that they might have to close altogether as a result.
+Business rate hikes, should they go ahead as planned, will harm the tourism industry’s small profit margins, and a number of owners have expressed concerns to me that they might have to close altogether as a result.
 I therefore very much look forward to hearing any measures that the Chancellor can put in place next week for England that can be replicated in Wales.

 It is not just the tourist in St David who is well suited to my speech.
 As many hon.
 Members will know, St David set up a number of monasteries around Wales.
 They were very frugal in their operations; once set up, they farmed the land.
 Thankfully, farming practices have remained, and produce from Wales is now widely recognised as among the finest products available in the world.
 Welsh lamb is becoming a benchmark for quality, and our beef is second to none.
 I am therefore pleased that the Government are supporting Welsh farmers by protecting farm payments until 2020.
 Furthermore, with Brexit, we have the opportunity to free our Welsh farmers from the shackles of the EU so that we can better compete with produce from around the world.